nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 messages.
 The RFC also describes a few other extensions to the borrow checker, the total effect of which is to eliminate many common cases where small, function-local requires would be required to pass the borrow check.
-(The "Future Work" section describes some of the remaining borrow-checker limitations that are not addressed by this RFC.)
+(The appendix describes some of the remaining borrow-checker limitations that are not addressed by this RFC.)

 # Motivation
 [motivation]: #motivation